ncsu-landscape-dynamics/pops-core/README.md

 PoPS library

-A general C++ version of the model that was orignially created for the forest pathogen *P. ramorum*  https://github.com/f-tonini/SOD-modeling.
-This repository contains the c++ version scripts used to develop a stochastic landscape spread model for forest pests and pathogens

-The original version of the model was based around this reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
+PoPS (Pest or Pathogen Spread) is a C++ library for a stochastic spread model of pests and pathogens in forest and agricultural landscapes.
+The has been generalized and new features added but was originally developed for *Phytophthora ramorum* and thus the original version of the model was based on this reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
 Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030). *Ecosphere* 2:art17. [http://dx.doi.org/10.1890/ES10-00192.1] (http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1)

 PoPS is a header-only C++ library.
 It is using templates to be universal and it makes use of C++11 features, so C++11 is the minimal